 A conviction for driving under the influence can affect your future.
 There are many ways an officer could fail to correctly test a driver for drunk driving and therefore fail to establish probable cause for the arrest.

 A bad arrest can lead to a dismissal of the charges.
-Contact the attorneys at Rosengren Kohlmeyer Law Offices today to learn more about your rights in a DWI case and for help establishing a strong defense.
+Contact the attorneys at Kohlmeyer Hagen Law Office today to learn more about your rights in a DWI case and for help establishing a strong defense.